maszhongming/Multi-LoRA-Composition/README.md

 ```

 ### Downloading Pre-trained LoRAs
-Our **ComposLoRA** benchmark comprises 22 pre-trained LoRAs, spanning characters, colors, styles, backgrounds, and objects.
+Our **ComposLoRA** testbed comprises 22 pre-trained LoRAs, spanning characters, colors, styles, backgrounds, and objects.
 Download `ComposLoRA.zip` from [this link](https://drive.google.com/file/d/1SuwRgV1LtEud8dfjftnw-zxBMgzSCwIT/view?usp=sharing), move it to the `models` folder, and unzip it.

 ## 🖼️ Image Generation with Multi-LoRA Composition